-A Health and Safety Plan (HASP) will be prepared following selection of the remedial contractor and will be based on the results of the sampling and testing program proposed herein.
+A Health and Safety Plan (HASP) will be prepared and submitted to NYSDEC following selection of the remedial contractor, and will be based on the results of the sampling and testing program proposed herein.
 The HASP will be implemented by on-site personnel (i.e., in the vicinity of the work area) during implementation of the Closure Plan.
+Based on the known materials previously stored on storage pad, it is currently anticipated that potential volatile organic concentrations will be monitored using a Potoionization Detector (PID) and dust will be monitored using a mini-RAM particulate meter.
+Additionally, oxygen and explosivity will be monitored during sampling and remediation activities as a precautinary measure.